katylava/better-websudoku/README.rst

 Add Information Bar
   Include information about how many times each digit is used.

 Provide Update URL
   `Create auto-update manifest`__ and add update_url to manifest.json.

 __ http://code.google.com/chrome/extensions/autoupdate.html

+Be a pro and refactor as a class instead of this mess of functions.